snuq/VSEQF/Readme.md

 * Right now the script cannot apply a vertical zoom level, as far as I can tell this is missing functionality in Blenders python api.

+* Quick 3point causes recursion errors sometimes when adjusting in/out.

+* Snapping a strip can try to snap to its own child, which causes weirdness when both are a bit offset.

 # Future Possibilities
-These are things I want to add, but I don't yet know how to do so.
+These are things I want to add, but I don't yet know how to, or have not yet had the time to implement.

 * Ripple insert (opposite of ripple pop).
 Not entirely sure how to code this yet, but I want it!

 * Copy/paste wrapper that will copy sequence animation data.

+* Add grab mode options for strip marker moving

+* Ability to ripple cut beyond the edge of the selected strips to ADD to the clip

+* Showing a visual offset on the active audio sequence, showing how far out of sync it is from it's video parent

+* Add maximize volume option for strip, maybe add a compressor via animations?